 Projects and highlights:

-- VirtualSC currently serves over 20,000 student enrollments per school year in over 90 diverse courses in all subject areas, including: English, Mathematics, Science, Social Studies, World Languages, and Career and Technical Education (CATE), as well as a few middle school offerings.
+- VirtualSC currently serves over 55,000 unique student enrollments per school year in over 90 diverse courses in all subject areas, including: English, Mathematics, Science, Social Studies, World Languages, and Career and Technical Education (CTE), as well as core content middle school courses.
 VirtualSC offers Credit Recovery, AP, and College Prep level courses for high school credit.